unacast/deprecated-unacast.github.io/_posts/2016-12-02-one-year-on-gcp.md

 Today the natural choice of cloud is Amazon Web Services (AWS).
 And with good reason.
 AWS pioneered many of the great cloud services out there, S3, EC2, Lambda etc. It has as far as we know the longest list of cloud components you can use to build your platform <sup>1</sup>.
 And it’s battle tested at scale by Amazon, Netflix, AirBnB and many others.
 So why did we choose GCP instead?

 Actually, we didn’t.
 Unacast started out building its platform on a combination of Heroku and AWS.
 And after some fumbling, sessions of banging our heads against the wall, and some help from a consultant<sup>2</sup> we decided to try GCP.
 And with some effort and a lot of luck it turned out to be the right platform for us.
-The reason being two fold 1) GCPs big data capabilities and 2) it helps us minimise time used on operations.
+The reason for testing GCP was two fold 1) GCPs big data capabilities and 2) it helps us minimise time used on operations.

 There is no secret that Google knows how to handle large amounts of data.
 And many of the tools provided at GCP is designed for handling storing and processing big data.
 Tools like Dataflow, Pubsub, BigQuery, Datastore, and BigTable are really powerful tools for data management.
 GCP also as great environments for running services like App-, Cloud Engine and Dataflow helps us maximise the time used to build business critical features fast, rather than using developer time on keeping the lights on.